ssube/prometheus-sql-adapter/README.md

 Each label set in `metric_labels` has the metric's name in the `__name__` key, so there is no `name` column in that table.
 To search by name, replace `WHERE name = 'foo'` clauses with the JSON field access `labels->>'__name__' = 'foo'`, which will hit the `metric_labels_name_lid` index.
 While full tables scans were possible in the test cluster, which had 34k labels weighing 95MB, missing that index may become costly for larger clusters.
+The total size of the `metric_labels` table is the number of unique timeseries being written.